curtisullerich/wedding/vof.md

 ## Appreciation Time!
 <br>
-Our friends Doug and Olivia met us for a camping trip at Valley of Fire State Park in November 2024.
+Our friends Doug and Olivia met us for a camping trip at Valley of Fire State Park in December 2024.
 Doug picked the location, which was new to all of us.
 It was amazing.
 I (Curtis) have always loved Doug's photos and photography has always been a big part of our trips together.
 We're both so grateful for another fun camping trip with Doug and Olivia, this time with the camera turned